AreyMadhav/BCA-CS-028-5th-Year/README.md

 # Oracle Lab Work - 5th Semester (SCA)

 ## Overview
 This repository contains the lab work for the 5th-semester Oracle course.
-The exercises focus on exception handling in Java, demonstrating both built-in and user-defined exceptions.
+The exercises focus on exception handling in PL/SQL Oracle, demonstrating both built-in and user-defined exceptions.

 ## Lab Exercises